 - 95% Rule: If you identify more properties than allowed under the previous rules, you must acquire 95% of the total value of all identified properties.

 The identification must unambiguously specify the property with a legal description, street address, or distinguishable name.
 Vague or incomplete descriptions can invalidate the entire exchange and lead to a taxable event.
-Work closely with your intermediary or advisor to properly follow all identification rules.
+Work closely with your tax advisor to ensure compliance with all identification rules; your tax advisor can provide helpful advice and guidance.

 Why Does Planning Matter?

-Many investors underestimate how quickly 45 days pass when searching for suitable properties.
+Many real estate investors underestimate how quickly 45 days pass when searching for suitable properties.
 Starting your property search before selling your relinquished property gives you a significant advantage.
 Market research, property tours, and preliminary negotiations can all happen before the clock starts.
-Additionally, identifying multiple potential replacement properties provides fallback options if your primary choice becomes unavailable.
-Given the strict timeline, having alternatives can save an exchange that might otherwise fail.
+Additionally, identifying multiple potential replacement real estate properties that qualify provides fallback options if your primary choice becomes unavailable.
+Given the strict timeline, having real estate alternatives can save an exchange that might otherwise fail.

 Completing the Exchange Within 180 Days